 We've also made improvements to stations along the line, for example:

 Heathrow Terminals 1,2,3 station was recently upgraded with new lifts, additional gates and a modernised ticket office

 The upgrade of Green Park station has provided a new ramped walkway into the park, an enlarged entrance on Piccadilly and step-free access to all lines

 Faster, smoother journeys

-As well as new trains, we'll be working on a new signalling system and control centre which will help make travelling on the line faster and more reliable.
-Average journey times will be reduced by a fifth, and your trains will run more regularly.
+As well as new trains, we'll be working on a new signalling system which will make travelling on the line faster and more reliable.

 Green Park station